KyleGoslan/Digital-Media-Design/04-ControlFlow/README.md

 Will probably be the most common of all the control flow commands you will use.
 You simply ask 'if' a condition has been met or happened yet.

 ### else
-An 'else' most commonoly follows an 'if'
+An 'else' most commonoly follows an 'if'.
+In the diagram above the else is the lines that break up the YES and NO response.

 This provides an alternative action option for exmaple: